Year of entry: 2024

 All unit materials are made available on Blackboard including course outlines, assessments, reading lists, course announcements and papers.
 Various methods of interaction and feedback are used including podcasts, office hours, online course work submission and online assessment and feedback.
 An online student diary system is available for group work.

 The Business Research Project is focused on a set of internally designed case studies.
 A range of cases are available and these enables students to work in smaller groups for the lectures and seminars.
-By focussing on a particular case in detail, students will gain a deeper appreciation of the types of real-world, practical problems faced by managers and the skills to research these issues in greater depth.
+By focusing on a particular case in detail, students will gain a deeper appreciation of the types of real-world, practical problems faced by managers and the skills to research these issues in greater depth.
 In addition to developing specific research, critical thinking and report writing skills, this module will build upon and integrate knowledge and skills from previous modules and will combine both structured and independent learning.

 By the end of the module students should be able to: